calculix/ccx2paraview/README.md

 Converter is tested on [CalculiX examples](https://github.com/calculix/examples).
 Here is how some [test log](https://github.com/calculix/ccx2paraview/blob/master/tests/test.log) looks like.

-FRD parser is tested to reduce processing time as much as possible.
+FRD reader is tested to reduce processing time as much as possible.
 Now it's quite optimized and fast, but Python itself is slower than C/C++.
-Here we can do nothing, so, for example, [Calmed converter](https://www.salome-platform.org/forum/forum_12/126338563) must be faster - another question is if it's able to parse and convert any CalculiX results.
+Here we can do nothing, so, for example, [Calmed converter](https://www.salome-platform.org/forum/forum_12/126338563) must be faster - another question is if it's able to read and convert any CalculiX results.

 <br/><br/>